 Gerald founded Smith Graham in 1990 and has over 40 years of experience in the investment industry.
 Prior to Smith Graham, he served as Senior Vice President and Director of Fixed Income for Underwood Neuhaus & Company.
 His past executive experience also includes First Senior Vice President and Director of Marketing & Sales for Westcap Corporation and Vice President of Dillon Read & Co., New York.
 A founding member of the New York Futures Exchange, Mr. Smith worked with institutional investors to hedge their interest rate risk by using financial futures.

 Gerald lends his expertise to a number of corporate boards.
-His current corporate board service includes member of the Board of Trustees and Chair of the Investment Oversight Committee for The Charles Schwab Family of Funds with over $300 billion in assets; Board Member of the New York Life Insurance Company and Chair of the Investment Committee with $500 billion in investable assets; and Board Member and Chair of the Audit Committee for Eaton, PLC.
-He also served as Board Member of the Federal Reserve Bank of Dallas – Houston Branch Board of Directors from January 2011 to December 2016 and will serve as a Board Member on the Board of the Federal Reserve Bank of Dallas starting January 2018.
-Mr. Smith’s current community board affiliations are, Chairman of the Texas Southern University Foundation Board, member of the Board of Directors of The First Tee of Greater Houston and the Executive Committee Member of the Greater Houston Partnership.
+His current corporate board service includes member of the Board of Trustees and Chair of the Investment Oversight Committee for The Charles Schwab Family of Funds with over $400 billion in assets; Board Member of the New York Life Insurance Company and Chair of the Investment Committee with $500 billion in investable assets; and Board Member and Chair of the Audit Committee for Eaton, PLC.
+He also serves as a Board Member of the Federal Reserve Bank of Dallas and is Chairman of the Texas Southern University Foundation Board, his alma mater.

 Gerald has received numerous honors and awards from local and national entities for his achievements and service, including the Greater Houston Black Chamber of Commerce, United Way of the Texas Gulf Coast, Community Partners, YMCA, National Black College Alumni Hall of Fame, Black Enterprise Magazine, National Black MBA Association, and 100 Black Men Association of America.
-He and his wife, Anita, are founding donors of the Smithsonian National Museum of African-American History and Culture and were the 2015 Excellence in Education Honorees at the Annual UNCF’s Gala.
+He and his wife, Anita, are founding donors of the Smithsonian National Museum of African-American History and Culture.
 A graduate of Texas Southern University with a BBA in Finance, in 2012, he received an Honorary Doctorate Degree from his alma mater, where he has established the Gerald B. Smith Center for Entrepreneurship and Executive Development.
 Recently, the City of Houston proclaimed Gerald B. Smith and Anita Webber Smith Day for their history of extraordinary community and philanthropic giving.